Constantine XI Palaiologos: Final preparations

 Throughout the long winter of 1452–1453, Constantine ordered the citizens of Constantinople to restore the city's imposing walls and gather as many weapons as they could.
 Ships were sent to the islands still under Byzantine rule to gather further supplies and provisions.
 The defenders grew anxious as the news of a huge cannon at the Ottoman camp that was assembled by the Hungarian engineer Orban reached the city.
 Loukas Notaras was given command of the walls along the sea walls of the Golden Horn and various sons of the Palaiologos and Kantakouzenos families were appointed to man other positions.
 Many of the city's foreign inhabitants, notably the Venetians, offered their aid.
 Constantine asked them to man the battlements to show the Ottomans how many defenders they were to face.
 When the Venetians offered their service to guard four of the city's land gates, Constantine accepted and entrusted them with the keys.
 Some of the city's Genoese population also aided the Byzantines.
 In January 1453, notable Genoese aid arrived voluntarily in the form of Giovanni Giustiniani—a renowned soldier known for his skill in siege warfare—and 700 soldiers under his command.
 Giustiniani was appointed by Constantine as the general commander for the walls on Constantinople's land side.
 Giustiniani was given the rank of protostrator and promised the island of Lemnos as a reward (though it had already been promised to Alfonso V of Aragon and Naples, should he come to the city's aid).
 In addition to the limited western aid, Orhan Çelebi, the Ottoman contender held as a hostage in the city, and his considerable retinue of Ottoman troops, also assisted in the city's defense.

 On 2 April 1453, Mehmed's advance guard arrived outside Constantinople and began pitching up a camp.
 On 5 April, the sultan himself arrived at the head of his army and encamped within firing range of the city's Gate of St. Romanus.
 Bombardment of the city walls began almost immediately on 6 April.
-Most estimates of the number of soldiers defending Constantinople's walls in 1453 range from 6,000–8,500, out of which 5,000–6,000 were Greeks, most of whom were untrained militia soldiers.
+Most estimates of the number of soldiers defending Constantinople's walls in 1453 range from 6,000 to 8,500, out of which 5,000–6,000 were Greeks, most of whom were untrained militia soldiers.
 An additional 1,000 Byzantine soldiers were kept as reserves inside the city.
 Mehmed's army massively outnumbered the Christian defenders; his forces might have been as many as 80,000 men, including about 5,000 elite janissaries.
 Even then, Constantinople's fall was not inevitable; the strength of the walls made the Ottoman numerical advantage irrelevant at first and under other circumstances, the Byzantines and their allies could have survived until help arrived.
 The Ottoman use of cannons intensified and sped up the siege considerably.